csci338/fall2025/pages/_assignments/project02-01-setup.md

 1. **Create a new repository on GitHub:**
    - Go to https://github.com/new
    - Choose a repository name (e.g., `project02-fall2025`)
-   - **Important:** Do NOT initialize with a README, .gitignore, or license
+   - Make it private and add `svanwart` as a collaborator
    - Click "Create repository"

 2. **Connect your local repository to GitHub:**